 Our residents gain their clinical training through a combination of inpatient and outpatient rotations, conferences, formal didactics, and peer-to-peer teaching.
 There are many opportunities to engage in medical education at the student and resident level.
 A great advantage of the UCLA program is the broad and deep education in clinical neurology afforded by the diversity of training sites and faculty size.
-This diversity provides the foundation for our special interest tracks which can be chosen at the end of PGY-2 year (Research, Education, EDI/Advocacy and Global Neurology) so residents can craft their own career direction---the opportunity to “choose your own adventure”.
+This diversity provides the foundation for our special interest tracks, which are optional and can be chosen as early as the beginning of PGY-2 year (Research, Education, EDI/Advocacy and Global Neurology) so residents can craft their own career direction---the opportunity to “choose your own adventure”.
 Some of the weekly educational activities are listed below:

 - Anatomy of the day